Collaborative Prenuptial Agreements

 In the Collaborative prenuptial process, both parties hear the information from their attorneys at the same time so that there are no surprises or miscommunications about what one person was told versus the other.
 This creates an amicable, loving, friendly and positive environment in which to learn about and decide on important issues.
 Through transparency, the pros and cons of various approaches to asset division and earnings classification, as well as other important legal impacts from marriage can be discussed and resolved openly with both parties’ counsel.

-At Mullett Dove Meacham & Bradley, we believe strongly that every person should have a premarital consultation with counsel to understand the many changes that will occur by saying “I do.”
+At Mullett Dove & Bradley Family Law, PLLC, we believe strongly that every person should have a premarital consultation with counsel to understand the many changes that will occur by saying “I do.”
 We also believe that the Collaborative process is an efficient way of negotiating the terms of a prenuptial agreement.
 If you are considering marriage, contact us today for a consultation.

 Schedule a Consultation